TITLE 8 SOCIAL SERVICES

 (7) adult caretaker recipients who are in transition to self-support due to the amount of earned income.

-(4) the individual or the individual’s representative requests a voluntary termination of eligibility;
+(2) the child or child's representative requests a voluntary termination of eligibility;

-(5) HSD determines that eligibility was erroneously granted at determination or renewal of eligibility because of agency error, fraud, abuse, or perjury attributed to the child or the child’s representative;
+(4) the agency determines that eligibility was erroneously granted at the most recent determination, redetermination or renewal of eligibility because of agency error or fraud, abuse, or perjury attributed to the child or the child's representative; or

 A. living arrangements or change of address: any change in where an individual lives or receives mail must be reported;